MarginaliaSearch/www.marginalia.nu/content/log/A_102_yak_shave/index.md

 before the service is ready.

-At this point I noted the services weren't un-registering properly, and after some debugging it became apparent that the docker images I was constructing weren't termination signals properly, so that Java's shutdown hooks weren't running.
+At this point I noted the services weren't un-registering properly, and after some debugging it became apparent that the docker images I was constructing weren't receiving termination signals properly, so that Java's shutdown hooks weren't running.
 Java's shutdown hooks only run on SIGINT, and not SIGTERM which was what it received.